Instagram Hashtags: What You Need to Know

 Why?
 Because hashtags are an incredibly powerful tool on social media.
 And, when it comes to effectively marketing on Instagram, that little symbol is something that you can’t afford to ignore.

-So, what do you need to know about Instagram hashtags and how to best leverage them for your own brand?
+So, you might be wondering “how to use hashtags on Instagram?” for your own brand.
 Let’s dive into the details.

 What is a Hashtag?